togwand/nixos/README.md

 TODO:

+1. Pick plymouth theme, configure a display (session) manager and choose font options that remove blurriness on certain spots.
-1. Choose a better mono font than 0xProto, install more special characters and emoji fonts
+2. Choose a better mono font than 0xProto, install more special characters and emoji fonts
-2. Pick and configure shell (zsh or fish)
+3. Pick and configure shell (zsh or fish)
-3. Check vimjoyer videos to keep adding to the system
+4. Check vimjoyer videos to keep adding to the system
-4. Declarative installation method instead of imperative/interactive (I know it's 100% doable but I haven't researched the details)
+5. Declarative installation method instead of imperative/interactive (I know it's 100% doable but I haven't researched the details)